NovatecConsulting/developer-security-training/Challenge 2: Broken Authentication - Solutions/README.md

 ## Challenge 2.4: Change the password of the user account of Bender
 Log in with Bender's user account.
 Visiting the administration section of the juice shop (described in [Challenge 1.2](https://github.com/nt-ca-aqe/thesis-ahs/tree/master/Challenge%201:%20Broken%20Access%20Control#challenge-12-find-the-admin-page)) reveals his e-mail: `bender@juice-sh.op`.
 If you don't know the password, apply SQL injection.
-Browse to http://localhost:3000/#/change-password, fill the input fields with random strings (`New Password` and `Repeat Password` of course must match) and click on change while capturing the HTTP calls in the `console` of the web development tool.
+Browse to http://localhost:3000/#/change-password, fill the input fields with random strings (`New Password` and `Repeat New Password` of course must match) and click on `Change` while capturing the HTTP calls in the `console` of the web development tool.
 ![3_4_1](screenshots/solution3_4_1.png)
 In this case, the first field has been filled with `passwordold` and the other two fields has been filled with `passwordnew`.
 Also, `passwordnew` should be the new password after solving this challenge.
 The console shows this GET call:
 ![3_4_2](screenshots/solution3_4_2.png)